FLUX-SE/all_docs/en_US/spat_revolution_doc/Ecosystem_&_integration_Snapshot.md

 ## Recall a snapshot

 Recalling a snapshot will interpolate all the current properties with the stored values of the snapshot.
-Different options located on the **Snapshot page** could alter the snapshot running:
+Different options located on the **Snapshots page** could alter the snapshot running:

 - Recall relative

 This option enable to keep differences between the current state and the current snapshots.
-More information about it [on the snapshot page section](Spat_Environment_Snapshot_Page.md)
+More information about it [on the snapshot page section](Spat_Environment_Snapshot_Page.md).

 - Global